hairen/hairen.github.io/AWS_CSAA/README.md

     + ELB service can scale and keep up with traffic increase, if you traffic increases at 50% in step or linear form every 5 mins.
 + ELB Pre-Warm
   + If your traffic increases faster than this, you need to contact AWS to pre-warm ELB nodes for your traffic needs.

+### ELB - Target Type
+The following are the possible target types:
++ Instance : The targets are specified by instance ID.
++ IP : The targets are specified by IP address.

+###  Monitor your Application Load Balancers
++ CloudWatch metrics
++ Access Logs
++ Request tracing
++ CloudTrail Logs

 ### Classic Load Balancer - Logging mechaism
 + It can be used to capture detailed information about requests sent to your load balancer.